igemnace/master-install/README.md

 Easy way to set up my dev environment on a freshly installed system.

+REMINDER: I don't think I can keep apt-get support, because my Vim config now heavily relies on the Vim 8 package structure (not to mention a few integral plugins relying on async jobs).
+Remember to clean up my `packages.sh`.

 ## Pre-Installation

 Make sure that your machine satisfies the following: